-Let’s be honest: We all tend to buy and make too much food for Thanksgiving.
+Let’s be honest: We all tend to buy and make too much food for holiday meals.
 I do it every year.
-And you must have too, or you wouldn’t be looking for ideas for holiday leftovers, right?
+And you must have too, or you wouldn’t be looking for ideas for Thanksgiving leftovers, right?

 Personally, I love holiday leftovers.
 They may even be the best part of the whole holiday dinner.
 When I go shopping for the main meal, I think ahead to what I’ll do with the leftovers.
 Will ham be on the table?
 I’ll pick up split peas or beans.
 Turkey or ham?
 I plan on making stock or soup from the bones.